dafacto/esd-fyi/_reasons/01_esd.md

 *Bonding* — Earning rewards in the ESD app requires staking or locking-up tokens.
 In ESD, staking is referred to as “bonding”.

-*Epochs* — In order to attenuate changes in liquidity in the DAO and on Uniswap, the ESD protocol includes some built-in withdrawal delays, which are calculated in units of “epochs”.
+*Epochs* — In order to attenuate changes in liquidity in the DAO and on Uniswap, the ESD protocol includes built-in withdrawal delays, which are calculated in units of “epochs”.
 One epoch is eight hours.

 *TWAP* — In order to dampen volatility, changes in expansion and contraction are not triggered by the current market price of ESD, but rather the “TWAP”, or time-weighted average price.